 - Physical pain.

 Most personal injury cases result in a settlement from an insurance company, which means that they do not go to trial.
 For those that do, however, the judge may decide to award punitive damages.
-Punitive damages are awarded in order to either discourage others from behaving in similar ways or to punish the perpetrator for their actions.
+Punitive damages are awarded to either discourage others from behaving in similar ways or to punish the perpetrator for their actions.
 They can only be awarded in cases involving malicious intent or gross negligence.

 Deadlines for Securing Compensation in a Personal Injury Claim in The Woodlands, TX

-The Woodlands is governed by Texas state law, which states that personal injury victims have two years from the date of the accident to make a claim for compensation.
+The Woodlands is governed by Texas state law, which states that personal injury victims have two years from the date of the incident to make a claim for compensation.
 This is known as the statute of limitations.
 Once the statute of limitations has surpassed, victims lose the right to make a claim.

 In rare cases, victims may still be able to make a claim.
-For example, the discovery rule states that if a personal injury victim’s symptoms are delayed, and they do not discover the injury until later, then they may still be able to claim.
+For example, the discovery rule states that if a personal injury victim’s symptoms are delayed, and they do not discover the injury until later, then they may still be able to file a claim.
 However, it will be necessary to employ the help of a personal injury lawyer to stand the best chance of success.

 Regardless of the circumstances of your case, the sooner you contact a personal injury lawyer, the better.
 Over time, evidence for a case is weakened, CCTV is deleted, witnesses forget or confuse what they saw, and defects are fixed.
 When you contact an attorney, they will get to work quickly to ensure that you have the strongest possible case for compensation.